Shoetan/Shoetan/README.md

 Beyond my professional work, I contribute to open-source projects.
 Where I contributed to key features and tests for the Shinigami Bitcoin Script VM and Carbonable's protocol.

-I combine technical skills with a passion for learning and problem-solving.
+I combine technical skills with a strong desire for learning and problem-solving.
 This allows me to break down complex challenges into small bits and deliver solutions that make a difference.
 I'm always eager to take on new projects and continue growing in this ever-evolving field.

 - 🔮 Open source contributor: [onlyDust](https://app.onlydust.com/u/Shoetan).
 - 📫 How to reach me: [soetan.dev@gmail.com](https://soetan.dev@gmail.com).